 - Must be medically stable and non-ventilator dependent

 - Must need comprehensive inpatient rehab as determined by a physiatrist

 - Must be able to follow commands and actively participate in therapy, and be able to tolerate three hours of therapy per day (or 15 hours per week on a modified therapy schedule)

 - Must be approved by insurance company for admission to inpatient rehab

 Tampa General Hospital’s Rehabilitation Center’s inpatient physical therapy programs are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
-If you have received care for an orthopedic injury at TGH, speak to members of your care team to see if you meet inclusion criteria for inpatient orthopedic physical therapy services.
+If you have received care for an orthopaedic injury at TGH, speak to members of your care team to see if you meet inclusion criteria for inpatient orthopaedic physical therapy services.